maarten-pennings/6502/4ram/README.md

 > If the memory chip is enabled (address decoding), and output is enabled (from R/nW), the memory chip will put data on D0-D7.
 > The data lines must remain stable till tHR after the falling edge of ϕ2 so that the 6502 can clock then in.

-> Only gate output enable of the memory chip with R/nW, and _not_ with ϕ2.
+> Only gate _output enable_ of the memory chip with R/nW, and _not_ with ϕ2 (because then we miss tHR).

 This last conclusion contradicts [Grant's 6502 computer](http://searle.hostei.com/grant/6502/Simple6502.html) and that scares me.
-He much better than me at this.
+He's much better than me at this.

 ### Write